To visit the Nail Art a la carte Solid 14K Gold and Sterling Silver Nails pages or to see the

 Put the post of the charm through the hole in the nail and apply the first nut with

-applied the two nuts remove any excess post with the post cutter.
-Because the
+have applied the two nuts remove any excess post with the post cutter.
+Because

-charm is held on by the post, it isn't necessary to apply top coat over the charm, but
+the charm is held on by the post, it isn't necessary to apply top coat over the charm,

-some techs do because they feel it gives assurance that the charm won't catch on
+but some techs do because they feel it gives assurance that the charm won't